Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

 where $\mathcal{F}_t$ is the natural filtration of the stochastic process.
 Here, $g_\mathsf{1}: \mathbb{R}_+ \to \mathbb{R}_+$ and $g_\mathsf{2}: \mathbb{R}_+ \to \mathbb{R}_+$ are the Side $\mathsf{1}$ and Side $\mathsf{2}$ response functions, respectively, so that $g_\mathsf{1}(0)$ ($\eta g_\mathsf{2}(0)$) is the instantaneous impact of a given contribution on Side $\mathsf{1}$'s (Side $\mathsf{2}$'s) individual contribution rate, and, generally, $g_\mathsf{1}(u)$ ($\eta g_\mathsf{2}(\eta u)$) is its impact $u \geq 0$ time after its occurrence.
 Finally, we will suppose that the service ends at the natural duration of the cluster, $\tau = \tau_{N-1} = \inf\{t \geq 0\mid N_t = N\}$, with the size of the cluster, $N = \lim_{t \to \infty} N_t$, being the total number of contributions in the service (including the initial).
 Given this structure, let the points $\tau_i$ for $i \in \{0, 1, \dots, N-1\}$ be the \emph{Hawkes cluster model} of the contributions comprising the service interaction. \Halmos \end{definition}

 In addition to the terms given in Definition~\ref{hcDef}, we may also use superscripts to refer to the same quantities specifically on one side of the service.
 For example, we will let $N^\mathsf{1}$ and $N^\mathsf{2}$ be the total number of Side $\mathsf{1}$ and Side $\mathsf{2}$ contributions, respectively, where the size of the service cluster is such that $N = N^\mathsf{1} + N^\mathsf{2} + 1$.\endnote{Without loss of generality, we assume that the service-initializing contribution at time 0 does not belong to either side.} For simplicity, we will also suppose that $g_\mathsf{1}(\cdot)$ and $g_\mathsf{2}(\cdot)$ are continuous functions, but this could be relaxed, if needed.
-Without loss of generality, we will let Side $\mathsf{1}$ represent the customer, and Side $\mathsf{2}$, the agent.
+Without loss of generality, we will let Side $\mathsf{1}$ represent the customer, and Side $\mathsf{2}$, the agent. \editTwo{Though it may not yet be obvious, Definition~\ref{hcDef} establishes $\eta$ as a hyperparameter for comparing the relative paces of these two sides across different model instances and different system-level dependencies.
+Hence, we refer to $\eta$ as the \emph{synchronicity parameter}, and we will soon formalize this concept.}

+\begin{remark}[\editTwo{A Parsimonious Service Model Interpretation}] \editTwo{The intensity-oriented approach of Definition~\ref{hcDef} is consistent with the original establishment of self-exciting processes in \citet{hawkes1971spectra}, but the subsequent literature may offer a more intuitive construction for this service context.
+By \citet{hawkes1974cluster}, a Hawkes cluster model can be viewed from a branching-process lens: Definition~\ref{hcDef} can be equivalently stated as an endogenous collection of independent but inhomogeneous Poisson processes, in which each contribution point receives direct response contributions according to its own Poisson stream with rate $g_\mathsf{1}(u) + \eta g_\mathsf{2}(\eta u)$ for $u \geq 0$ time since that focal contribution occurred.
+By thinning these Poisson streams, we can further interpret this model as each contribution having a $g_\mathsf{1}(u)$ direct response process from the customer and a $\eta g_\mathsf{2}(\eta u)$ direct response process from the agent.
+Together, these interpretations highlight why Definition~\ref{hcDef} is a \emph{service interaction} model: the Hawkes cluster captures two sides interactively contributing to the service in response to their other contributions so far.} \end{remark}